Macedonia, Greece seek to settle name spat at last

 Athens wants the change of name to be backed with a constitutional change, and for it be applied on the "erga omnes" ("towards all") legal principle, meaning universal use inside and outside Macedonia.

-Ruzin sees this as the Greeks leaving the door open to a staged process, with the possibility of leaving the constitutional change for later.
+Ruzin sees this as Greece leaving the door open to a staged process, with the possibility of leaving the constitutional change for later.